 Be a part of something!

 You've heard the advice before -- get involved, join a club.
 At Nassau there's an especially important reason to do so.
-We are a very large commuter college.
+We're a very large commuter college.
 Involvement is a good way to develop relationships with other students and to create a sense of community for yourself and others.

 We hope that one of the student groups described below will interest you.
-If not, the Office of Student Activities will be happy to assist you in starting your own club.
+If not, the Office of Student Activities will be happy to help you start your own club.
 Stop by Room 150 in the College Center if you have questions or need help.

 Here’s a look at the student organizations you’ll find at NCC: